mrsimpson/slides-context-is-all-you-need/slides/23-next-steps.md

 # Next Steps

 <!--
-📊 **Audit your current context practices**

-🧪 **Experiment with phase-specific context**

-🔧 **Build context engineering tools**

-📤 **Share learnings with the community**

-Here are concrete steps you can take to start developing your context engineering skills:

-**Audit your current context practices:** Look at how you currently provide context to AI systems.
-What works?
-What doesn't?
-Where are the gaps?

-**Experiment with phase-specific context:** Try providing different types of context for different development phases.
-Measure the results.

-**Build context engineering tools:** Create systems and processes that make it easier to discover, filter, and deliver relevant context.

-**Share learnings with the community:** Context engineering is still an emerging field.
-Your experiments and insights can help advance the entire discipline.

-The image of someone climbing stairs represents this journey of continuous improvement and skill development.
+**Speaker Notes:**
+Main message: Provide concrete, actionable steps for beginning Context Engineering practice

+- Assess methods
+- Experiment phases
+- Build tools

+*Transition: Let me leave you with one final thought.*

+...

+So where do you start?
+First, honestly assess how you currently supply context to AI systems.
+Are you using mega-prompts?
+Agent workflows?
+Manual selection?
+Each has its place, but recognize the limitations.
+Second, experiment with phase-aware context.
+Try providing different information based on what you're trying to accomplish.
+Notice the difference in AI responses.
+Third, consider building or adopting tools that support context engineering principles.
+Finally, share your learnings.
+Context Engineering is still emerging as a discipline.
+Your experiments and insights contribute to the collective understanding.

 -->